joshgerdes/jekyll-uno/_posts/2021-12-27-azure-storage-account-sftp-errors.md

 #### Home Directory is not accessible

-Make sure that the Home directory _(Folder)_ is created in your container.
+Make sure that the Home directory _(Folder)_ is created in your container, SFTP won't create this for you.

 Also make sure that the Home directory for the user, references Container/Folder, like the below: